bnnyng/garden/content/literature-notes/@1998davisMathematical.md

 - **Mathematics is traditionally considered a cumulative science:** “Everything that once was mathematics remains mathematics—at least in principle.
 And so it would appear that the subject is a vast, increasing organism, with branch upon branch of theory and practice.
 The prior branch is prerequisite for the understanding of the subsequent branch.”
 (18)
 - **Realistically, previously established facts and techniques are frequently modified:** “As mathematical textures are built up, there are concomitantly other processes at work which tend to break them down.
 Individual facts are found to be erroneous or incomplete.
 Theories become unpopular and are neglected.
 Work passes into obscurity and becomes grist for the mill of antiquarians ....
 Other theories become saturated and are not pursued further.
 Older work is seen from modern perspectives and is recast, reformulated, while the older formulations may even become unintelligible … Applications become irrelevant and forgotten … Superior methods are discovered and replace inferior ones.”
 (19)
 	- 💬 Is this process more like that of homeostatic self-maintenance, as in a single organism (e.g., the classic tree metaphor)?
-Or is it cultural evolution, even [[Humans are the niche constructors par excellence, after Kydd|niche construction]]?
+Or is it cultural evolution, even [[Humans are the niche constructors par excellence, after Kydd (2008)|niche construction]]?

 #### Ulam’s dilemma